LucasLimakxy/wishlist-luizalabs/README.md

 # Wishlist
 A simple API, built with NodeJS, to manage new customers and their favorite products.
 ## Getting started
-- copy .env-example to .env
+- copy .env-example to .env and edit the variables
 ```sh
 cp .env-example .env
 ```